marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 }
 ```

-After such an interation, accessing `container` is invalid!
+After such an interation, accessing `collection` is invalid!
 Rust assumes the
-`container` is no longer needed, its lifetime is finished.
+`collection` is no longer needed, its lifetime is finished.

 To circumvent it, include the `&` symbol to use a reference: